Renewable hydroelectric power from Manitoba continues to play a critical role in meeting U.S. greenhouse gas (GHG) reduction goals.

 Comparison of GHG emissions

-Life cycle analyses of emissions from our newest generating stations were conducted by the independent, non-profit Pembina Institute.
+Life cycle analyses of GHG emissions from our newest generating stations were conducted by the independent, non-profit Pembina Institute.
+The emission sources considered were not just the emissions associated with direct fuel use to generate power but also with:

 - the manufacture and transportation of materials/components;